The latest free trials, vouchers, discounted annual passes and hacks to save money on Spotify.

 New subscribers can get four months free with this link, offered by Just Eat in its newsletter.
 You need to redeem the offer by 1 February 2024.

 This isn’t open to current subscribers, and remember to cancel the subscription if you don’t want to pay full price, as it’ll renew at £10.99 per month after four months.

 If you go direct to Spotify new customers can get three months for free until 31 December 2023.
 It applies to the Premium plan only.

 These offers for ex-customers are rare, but still appear from time to time.

-This “welcome back” offer provides three months for the price of one.
+This “welcome back” offer usually provides three months for the price of one, though in this instance it’s just two months.
 It tends to run a two or three times a year, usually May, August and November.

-If you’ve had a Spotify Premium account but cancelled it before 27 October 2023 then you might have an email offering you three months for £10.99.
+If you’ve had a Spotify Premium account but cancelled it before 1 January 2024, then you might have an email offering you two months for £10.99.
 You can also log in and see if the offer is displayed in your account.

 Here are the previous dates from recent offers to give you an idea of when it might return.

 - 27 November – 31 December 2022 (for those who cancelled before 27 October 2023)